 In 2002, the people were forced into IDP camps and as a result, became dependent on emergency food rations.
 Abandoned schools fell to decay, water resources were compromised, and farm land was not cultivated.
 The morale of the Acholi people began to decline and gave way to alcoholism, an increase in AIDS, various diseases and domestic violence as a result of their living conditions.

-Sanctuary of Grace Christian Academy in Gulu and Faith Academy in Kitgum, Northern Uganda
+Faith Academy in Kitgum, Northern Uganda

 In Uganda, ChildCare INTERNATIONAL is honored to partner with the Full Gospel Churches of Uganda.
 In the capital city of Kampala, the Makerere Full Gospel Church is a vibrant church whose energetic worship is engaging people in the surrounding communities.
 Through the Makerere Church, ChildCare INTERNATIONAL is sponsoring children in the neighbouring slums.
 The sponsored children attend primary schools within the slum areas and while they once stood watching church from the outside, they are now attending Saturday programs filled with music, dancing and song.